fkstanley/BasicPremakeProject/README.md

 To create a makefile:
 - Download premake5, build and add to path
-- Ensure you're in the folder containing the premake5.lua file
+- Ensure you're in the directory containing the premake5.lua file
 - Run ``$ premake5 gmake``

 Once created, ``$ make help`` will show the available options: